Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/README.md

 ### Get area codes

-Fetching area codes for geographic phone plans will require the the location options queries set.
-You must include the chain of geographic locations traversing down the location options object returned by the GetLocationOptions API.
+Fetching area codes for geographic phone plans will require that the location options queries be set.
+You must include the chain of geographic locations which traverse down the location options returned by the `GetLocationOptions` API.

 ```C#
 var areaCodesResponse = client.GetAllAreaCodes(locationType, countryCode, planId, locationOptionsQueries);